join our guide team!

 Guide expectations:

-• Guides are volunteers and commit to this community from a place of community service and shared vision.
+• Guides are volunteers and commit to this community from a place of service and shared vision.
 Small stipends are provided for overnight programs.
 Although we do not pay wages or salary, we are looking for responsibility - this is important work and we need to be able to rely on you.

 Requirements for all guides